 - MRI uses a magnetic field and radio waves and can produce detailed, cross-sectional images of both bone and soft tissues.
 This can help pinpoint areas where nerves may be getting pinched.

-How Homoeopathy helps to cure cervical spondylosis?
+How Homeopathy helps to cure cervical spondylosis?

 Homeopathic treatment is best suitable for the management of cervical spondylosis.
 Treatment for cervical spondylosis homeopathic remedies give prompt relief in pain and improve movement.
 Even though the remedies cannot bring improvement in degenerative changes in cervical vertebrae and joints which show degeneration or nerve compression but patient experiences significant relief in pain and flexibility of movement.
 The euro rays may continue to show nerve root compression and degenerative changes but patient experiences r better relief in pain and he is able to have very comfortable movements.

-Commonly indicated Homoeopathic remedies
+Commonly indicated Homeopathic remedies

 Acid phos: It is a wonderful deep acting constitutional remedy prepared from potentization of Glacial Phosphoric Acid.
 It is one of the very good remedies for mental debility followed by physical debility, Frequently used for complaints of cervical spondylosis.
 Complaints frequently come up due to loss of vital fluids from the body and after acute illnesses.
 Few of its common symptoms of cervical spondylitis are Boring pain in between the scapulae.
 Pain in the back and limbs as if beaten.
 Over-lifting and over-study frequently causes pain in the nape of the neck and in the occiput.
 Patient may also develop headache from long lasting grief or exhausted nerves.
 The pain is worse from drafts especially cold draft.
 He feels much better with warmth and after a short sleep.